Percy, Benjamin

 On top of the wonky delivery of the core conflict, the book overall lacks cohesion, jumping from Bludhaven to Gotham to, for some reason, the fairy caves under an Irish island.
 It felt so jarring to suddenly go from facing cyberterrorists in Gotham to an all-weirdo motorbike race run by a Celtic god that I wondered if I'd accidentally skipped a few pages explaining what was happening (turns out I hadn't).

 But, with all that negativity out of the way, I would like to applaud this book's best element, which gives it heart that carries some of the less engaging aspects.
 That element is the relationship between Dick and Barbara.
-I've always been a fan of those characters are a couple and here they show just why they make such good foils for each other.
+I've always been a fan of those characters as a couple and here they show just why they make such good foils for each other.
 As I say, it adds an emotional core that holds the book together far better than it really deserves.

 3 out of 5